 Since qualifying as a Clinical Psychologist, Fran has completed various post-qualification trainings in different therapeutic modalities, and is qualified in psychometric testing and academic practice.
 She holds a Bachelor of Science degree (completed in 2004) and a Doctorate in Clinical Psychology (completed in 2007).
 She is registered as a Practitioner Psychologist (Clinical Psychologist) with the Health and Care Professions Council (Registration number PYL24119).

-Dr Kate Mason BSc (Hons), DClinPsy, is a Clinical Psychologist and licensed provider of Mental Health First Aid Training (MHFA England).
-She is Head of Mental Health First Aid & Welfare Training at On Set Welfare which means that, working alongside our Director of Services, she is responsible for overseeing our Contributor Welfare and Mental Health First Aid in TV & Film Training Programmes and the other specialist training courses which we have devised specifically for production companies and crew members.
+Dr Kate Mason BSc (Hons), DClinPsy, is a Clinical Psychologist and specialist in Child and Adolescent Psychology.
+She is also a licensed provider of Mental Health First Aid Training (MHFA England).
+She is Head of Child and Adolescent Psychology at On Set Welfare which means that, working alongside our Director of Services, she is responsible for overseeing our work with children and young people on our productions.
+She also provides specialist training courses which we have devised specifically for production companies and crew members which focus on Mental Health First Aid and Working with Young People in TV & Film.

 Kate has over 16 years of experience working for both the NHS and in private practice as a Clinical Psychologist.
 Her clinical work has particularly focused on providing psychological assessments, formulations and treatments to adults and young people with severe and complex mental health difficulties in both inpatient and outpatient settings.
 She also provides training and workshops in mental health and has developed an interest in preventative outdoor programs to support young people with the development of resilience, self-esteem and positive growth mindset.
 She has a particular interest in providing specific training for TV and Film Production Companies in the psychological welfare of contributors and crew.